- How important is time?

-It also underscore why any ambient blue light from artificial light sources is very damaging to our own internal timing mechanisms.
+It also underscores why any ambient blue light from artificial light sources is very damaging to our own internal timing mechanisms.

 The big implication for life: This ability pre-dates the formation or the physiological requirements of DNA or RNA.

-These findings again supports my assertion from the cold thermogenesis series, that sleep and darkness are the primordial condition for all life.
+These findings again support my assertion from the cold thermogenesis series, that sleep and darkness are the primordial conditions of all life.
+I believe we evolved wakefulness.
 In fact, I believe circadian signaling predates the formation of DNA on this planet.
 Moreover, it implies that the ability to tell Quantum time his foundational in the electromagnetic spectrum of light.

 The genesis of Biologic rhythm: total geekdom

-Assuming time as a fourth dimension of biology, one can conceptually and syllogistically argue that a Chronome exists into the genome.
+Assuming time as the fourth dimension of biology, one can conceptually and syllogistically argue that a Chronome exists in the genome.
 Besides the physical (physemes) and chemical (chememes) signals, one can assume that the genes provide information also in the form of ‘chronemes’, i.e., signals of periodic type.
-In such a way the process of clonation is timed by determined periods, and results in a combination of quantal and temporal messages which cause the biological functions to quantitatively change according to a programmed spectrum of periodicities.
+In such a way the process of clonation is timed by determined periods and results in a combination of quantal and temporal messages which cause the biological functions to quantitatively change according to a programmed spectrum of periodicities.
 Speculatively, one could presume that the temporal signals find their periodic genesis within the helicoidal spirals of DNA where the chronome should reside.
 The DNA double helix could act as a metronome generating a vibration whose length is the period of clonation.
-Not only is DNA the alphabet for mankind’s proteins, but it also acts like a language for the timing of muscial dance that biochemistry must follow to work.
+Not only is DNA the alphabet for mankind’s proteins, but it also acts as a language for the timing of musical dance that biochemistry must follow to work.

 It has been suggested that the gene inherits not only the capacity to clone (Ergon) but also the capacity to endure (Chronon).
 The concept of Chronon refers to the expression of genes as a function of the chronological time which is linear, irreversible and progressive.
 The concept of Chronome relates to the expression of genes according to the chronobiological time which is cyclical, irreversible but recursive.
 Accordingly, the chronological time could be seen as the summation of the iterated periods which constitute the time base of biological rhythms.